The Graph Cut Kernel for Ranked Data: Experiments

-\paragraph{Experimental Setting.} The values for the empirical time complexity are averaged over seven trials on a standard laptop\footnote{We use a laptop mounted with an Intel Core(TM) i7-7700HQ CPU @ 2.80GHz and 16GB of RAM.} only using CPU.
-On the contrary of \sota methods, for the submodular kernel, we can easily use GPU hardware acceleration to calculate the Gram matrix, however, in order to present a fair comparison, we limit the submodular kernel calculation on CPU only.
-The accessibility of hardware acceleration for the submodular kernel is immediate since it is built on top of the linear kernel for which software as GPflow provide built-in highly optimized implementations.
-In other words, after obtaining the feature maps for the rankings, the user can directly feed them into the software that optimizes all the computations.
+\paragraph{Experimental setting.} The values for the empirical time complexity are averaged over seven trials on an Intel Core i7-7700HQ CPU @ 2.80GHz.
+Differently from \sota methods, the computation of the graph cut kernel can make use of GPU hardware acceleration.
+However, to present a fair comparison, we limit the graph cut kernel calculation to CPU only.
+The accessibility of hardware acceleration for the graph cut kernel is easily accessible using Python packages such as GPFlow.
+In other words, after obtaining the feature maps for the rankings, the user can directly feed them into GPFlow that takes care of the GPU acceleration and additional optimizations.
 To give an idea of the scale of such optimization we report the total time required to calculate the Gram matrix for the entire dataset, i.e. 5000 samples.
 We found that the time required to calculate the feature maps is $6.31 \text{s} \pm 88.6 \text{ms}$, while the time required to compute the Gram matrix from the feature maps is $576 \text{ms} \pm 19.7 \text{ms}$ with hardware acceleration using a single Nvidia GeForce GTX 1060 GPU.
-Considering that the calculation of the feature maps does not happen when fitting the model, it is clear that the submodular kernel can be confidently employed for large scale datasets.
-To the best of our knowledge, this is the first time it has been possible to calculate the Gram matrix of a rankings dataset of this scale in less than a second using an ordinary laptop.
+Considering that the calculation of the feature maps does not happen when fitting the model, it is clear that the graph cut kernel can be confidently employed for large-scale datasets.